jupyterlab/jupyterlab-desktop/env-customization-guide.md

 On Linux, JupyterLab App is installed into `/opt/JupyterLab` and Python environment is created in `/opt/JupyterLab/resources/jlab_server`

-- Install the App by double clicking the installer file and wait for then installation to finish.
+- Install the App by double clicking the installer file and wait for the installation to finish.
 - Linux installs JupyterLab App as the root user.
 That's why it is necessary to change the ownership to current user to be able to customize JupyterLab App's Python environment.
 - Before launching JupyterLab App, open a Terminal and run the following command with your `username` to change App file system ownership.
 ```bash